thibautvas/eclectically/content/posts/down-memory-lane/index.md

 a relatively settled life in which I feel comfortable, but I also want to have that feeling that I can easily break away from the routine, and to do so without too many constraints.
-The good news about wanting to change in such a way is that you have already had both personalites, at different times of your life, and in different places.
+The good news about wanting to change in such a way is that you have already had both personalities, at different times of your life, and in different places.
 I tend to liken it to cutting down on alcohol after your student years, while preserving some of the drunk version of your personailty in your regular self.